VictorGoic0/Demand-Letter-Gen/PRD.md

 ## 2. Problem Statement

 Lawyers spend considerable time reviewing source documents to draft demand letters, an essential step in litigation.
 This manual process is time-consuming and can delay the litigation process.
-By utilizing AI to generate draft demand letters from uploaded source materials, Steno can offer a solution that saves time and enhances the efficiency of legal practices.
+By utilizing AI to generate draft demand letters from uploaded source materials, Gauntlet can offer a solution that saves time and enhances the efficiency of legal practices.

 ---